digital-preservation/csv-schema/example-schemas/README.md

 -----

 `TCP.csvs` CSV Schema provided for validation of Early English Texts released by the TEI project.

-[dedupe_files_from_DROID_report.csvs](https://github.com/digital-preservation/csv-schema/blob/master/example-schemas/dedupe_files_from_DROID_report.csvs) allows you to check for duplicate files on a file system using a previously created [DROID](https://github.com/digital-preservation/droid) report on the files.
+See also [droid-csv-schema](https://github.com/digital-preservation/droid-csv-schema) for CSV schema that allows you to work with a previously created [DROID](https://github.com/digital-preservation/droid) CSV export to (for example) check for duplicate files on a file system, or to perform ongoing data integrity checks.

 Regex
 -----